28 mm film: Pathé Frères

 Pathé Frères was founded by brothers Charles and Émile Pathé.
 The company had two divisions, a phonograph and a cinema portion, which were established in 1894 and 1896 respectively.
 Within fifteen years of its establishment, Pathé Frères was arguably the largest entertainment company in the world.
 Their phonograph materials were available at prices that the general public could afford.
 The phonograph division along with the film industries of the company allowed Pathé Frères to become an international company with offices in Russia and the United States.
-They had purchased all the rights to the films of George Méliès as well as the Lumiere Brothers' cine camera/projector patents within the first decade of the twentieth century.
+They had purchased all the rights to the films of Georges Méliès as well as the Lumiere Brothers' cine camera/projector patents within the first decade of the twentieth century.
 Pathé created an improved studio camera that ruled the market in Europe and America as well as making his own film stock.
 In 1902 Pathé Frères opened a production facility at Vincennes where they made films in large numbers.
 In 1906 Pathé Frères began to market themselves to the upper-class society in France by building the world's first luxury cinema, the Omnia-Pathé.
 About two years later they began trying to bring cinema into the home of those who were visiting their cinema.